 I first heard Peekamoose Blue Hole was in trouble last year.
-I’d recommended the spot to a buddy of mine, and upon his return he called me with a tragic tale.
+I’d recommended the spot to a buddy of mine, and upon his return he told me with a tragic tale.

 Peekamoose Blue Hole, as I knew it, was not supposed to be that way.
-While it hasn’t exactly been a secret since the dawn of the internet age, it’s location, lack of services, and deep, ice cold water had always limited crowds.
+While it hasn’t exactly been a secret since the dawn of the internet age, it’s location, lack of services, and the 10-foot deep pool’s ice cold water temperature had always limited crowds.

 I was concerned, but held out hope that he’d exaggerated.
 When I visited last summer, it wasn’t anything like what my friend had described.
 There were more people then I’d seen before, even at noon on a Thursday, but it wasn’t alarming to me.

-When I planned a recent three day car-camping trip to the Sundown/Peekamoose, I was happy to go mid-week.
+When I planned a recent three day car-camping trip to Peekamoose, I was happy to go mid-week.
 Before I left, I checked swimmingholes.org.
 I found references to the recent abuses the area had suffered and emergency restrictions put in place.

 A google search of “Peekamoose Blue Hole” revealed articles about how internet exposure, extolling the swimming hole’s qualities, was drawing hundreds of people on summer weekends.